THE RLA DIFFERENCE

 Why send your teenager to RLA High School?

 Today in our topsy-turvy world, it is a real challenge for parents to find a school that is affordable, safe, consistent with their values, intellectually challenging, and family-friendly.
-Yet this is exactly what we provide at RLA, so we invite you to become part of our faith community as we begin a period of exciting growth here at our new home at St. Monica’s.
+Yet this is exactly what we provide at RLA, so we invite you to become part of our faith community as we continue to grow here at at St. Monica’s.

-Below are just some of the ways that distinguishes our approach to learning from other fine schools, as we seek to nurture the mind, body, and soul of our students as they prepare to take their place as Catholic leaders in an increasingly confusing cultural climate.
+Below are just some of the ways that distinguishes our approach to learning from other fine schools.
+We seek to nurture the mind, body, and soul of our students as they prepare to take their place as Catholic leaders in an increasingly and confusing cultural climate.

 A “Heaven Prep” School